tamberg/circuitpython-workshop/README.md

 ### Serial Monitor
 To see output you'll need a serial monitor like [PuTTY](https://www.putty.org/) on Windows or *screen* on MacOS, Linux.

+### CircuitPython Libraries
+Download the CircuitPython library bundle ZIP file from https://circuitpython.org/libraries

+You will selectively copy files from the ZIP to your microcontroller later on.